-The machine software communicates with the print controller in the electrical enclosure to determine what to print and when.
+The machine software communicates with the print controller to determine what to print and when.
 The print controller sends messages to a V-Link that is connected to a specific print head.
-Depending on the configuration of your machine, it may contain 1-3 V-Links.
+Depending on the configuration of your machine, it may contain 1 to 3 V-Links.